ayixon/RaPDTool/README.md

 # BUT....
-Don't worry about all the previous installation steps.. you only have to install "singularity"
+Don't worry about all the previous installation steps.. you only need to install "singularity"

 conda install -c conda-forge singularity